About the Journal

-First and foremost, we are a scholarly journal.
-This implies that we will only consider papers that explicitly contribute to relevant academic literature, as documented in international peer-reviewed journals.
-We expect the introduction of every paper submitted to EJTIR to contain a review of past work on the paper's topic, which is used to explicitly identify an academic knowlegde gap.
-In addition, we expect submitted papers to clearly mention in the introduction the aimed for contribution in terms of filling the identified knowledge gap.
-Note that the large majority of the >70% of papers that are rejected in our desk review-process are rejected because they fail to convincingly argue their contribution to the scholarly literature.
+We are a scholarly journal.
+This implies that we will only consider papers that explicitly contribute to relevant academic literature.
+We are interested in new theories, models, and other methods, as well as novel empirical work.
+We are also interested in new insights obtained using state-of-the-art theories and methods.
+We expect every paper submitted to EJTIR to contain a review of past work on the paper’s topic, either in the introduction, or in a separate section, which is used to explicitly identify an academic knowledge gap.
+In addition, we expect submitted papers to clearly mention in the introduction the intended contribution.

 We do not only want to contribute to the academic debate on transport and infrastructure, we also want to contribute to practice.
 We are primarily interested in publishing research that makes a real difference in addressing the immense and growing challenges of today’s transport systems.
 This means that EJTIR encourages submission of scholarly papers that explicitly aim to support decision-making and policy-making in the field of transport and infrastructure.